tungdop2/RedTeam/redteam_core/challenge_pool/webui_auto/README.md

 ### 2. 📥 Download or clone the repository

 > [!TIP]
-> Skip this step, if you're going already downloaded the source code.
+> Skip this step, if you have already downloaded the source code.

 **2.1.** Prepare projects directory (if not exists):